How to scale a monolithic MVP application without losing business?

 Moreover, to speed up the process of improving the quality and the performance, implementations of some of the crucial business processes were moved from the monolith application to microservices.
 The process is still ongoing and soon the team expects the new applications to be released on production.

-From the start of the project, the team was working in the Scrum framework.
+From the start of the product development, the team was working in the Scrum framework.
 With a Scrum Master on board, helping to the team to stick to the process, the Client’s in-house team has soon started to follow it by the book.

 Boldare also provided complimentary consulting support for the Client to help them strengthen their Scrum processes.
 Boldare’s Scrum Master held regular 1-to-1 sessions with the Client’s Product Owner, helping him to better understand the framework and use its full potential in product development.